How to Use Cursor AI: Complete Beginner Guide (2026)

 Choose Windsurf if: You want a free alternative with strong AI capabilities.
 Windsurf's free tier is more generous than Cursor's.

-See our Copilot vs Cursor vs Windsurf comparison for benchmarks.
+See our Windsurf vs Cursor comparison for benchmarks.

 Using Cursor with Multi-Agent Squads

-If you want to coordinate Cursor with other AI agents (Claude Code, OpenAI, Gemini CLI) on the same project, you can connect it to Ivern Squads:
+If you want to coordinate Cursor with other AI agents (Claude Code, OpenAI, Gemini CLI) on the same project, you can connect it to Ivern AI:

 For setup instructions, see our how to connect Cursor to Ivern guide and our multi-agent coding setup tutorial.